 So far, we already gained around 5 to 10 kg, but our tour of Italy is not over yet.
 We are flying from Genova to Bari, where we stop to appreciate the famous Orecchiette Pugliesi or Orecchiette Cime di Rapa - you can find the full recipe here.

 It’s time to go deeper and to move from Puglia to Sicily - another region full of outstanding and delicious meals.
-In Sicily a must try is Pasta alla Norma, a delicious dish of made of a mix of tomato sauce, vegetable, and ricotta.
+In Sicily, a must-try is Pasta alla Norma, a delicious dish made of a mix of tomato sauce, vegetable, and ricotta.

 After 10 kilos or more gained, a lot of regions visited and so many dishes eat ours, first, tour in Italy is over.
 This is the first step in order to understand the variety of Italian cuisine.

-If you wish to see some specific recipe let us know in the comments, in the meanwhile we are leaving you few traditional recipes worth to try it.
+If you wish to see some specific recipe let us know in the comments, in the meanwhile we are leaving you few traditional recipes worth trying it.